wwarthen/RomWBW/Source/Doc/UserGuide.md

 Creating HostFileBdos 00 device with root dir /home/wayne/cpnet/root
 ```

 At this point CP/NET is ready for general use.
+You should be able
+to access files on the network mapped drives just like files on your
+local drives.

 ## Network Boot

-It is possible to boot your MT011 equipped RomWBW system directly
+It is possible to boot your MT011 equipped RomWBW system directly from a
-from a network server.
-This means that the operating system will be
+network server.
+This means that the operating system will be loaded
-loaded directly from the network server and all of your drive letters
+directly from the network server and all of your drive letters will be
-will be provided by the network server.
+provided by the network server.
+Duodyne is not yet supported in this
+mode of operation.

 It is important to understand that the operating system that is loaded
 in this case is **not** a RomWBW enhanced operating system.
 Some